metapsy-project/metapsyDocs/content/general/_index.en.md

 As part of the Metapsy project, we aim to create a centralized hub for meta-analytic research domains (MARDs).

-{{< notice info Hello >}}

-MARDs are living systematic reviews of an entire research domain.
+> MARDs are living systematic reviews of an entire research domain.
 In contrast to conventional systematic reviews and meta-analyses, MARDs do not focus on one specific population, intervention, comparison, or outcome (PICO), but on an entire research field that is too broad to be covered by one meta-analysis.
 For example all evidence on the efficacy of psychotherapies for depression.

-{{< /notice >}}

 Countless randomized controlled trials and meta-analyses are published each year.
 This makes it increasingly difficult to keep track of all existing evidence and draw actionable conclusions from it.
 MARDs provide a higher level of aggregation, in which all relevant evidence in a research field is provided in a consistent, transparent, and re-usable manner.